-Please complete details of the person completing and signing the 2018 Annual Information Statement.
+Please insert details of the person completing and signing the 2019 Annual Information Statement.
 This person must be on the list of responsible persons for the congregation/presbytery.
+For contact number and email address you will need to enter the details and then click the "Search" button to confirm.

-Place an X next to authorised person or responsible person as appropriate.
+Select authorised person or responsible person as appropriate.

-Tick declaration box and enter today's date
+Tick "Declaration" box and enter today's date.

-Further information
+Submit.

-If you have any queries please contact Heather Ackland on 92515236, 0466 681 569 or e-mail heather.ackland@victas.uca.org.au
+Receipt Click on the "Review your AIS" button and print your completed AIS.
+Further information If you have any queries please contact Sanny Liu on 9116 1929 or email accounting@victas.uca.org.au.